Natalie Roser Flaunts Chiseled Abs In Crop Top And Shocking Yellow Leggings

 The social media star rocked a ribbed white sports bra that doubled as a crop top.
 The compression sports bra had a high-scooped neckline and a thick underband to help support her bust.

 Natalie’s shredded abs took center stage in this particular pic.
 She put her toned abdominal muscles on display in her workout gear.
-Of course, her hourglass figure was emphasized by her minuscule waist.
+Her hourglass figure was emphasized by her minuscule waist.

 The 30-year-old teamed the crop top with the yellow pants that clung to her flawless physique like a glove.
 Natalie showed off her curvy hips and muscular thighs in the form-fitting pants.
 The leggings had a broad elasticated band that provided comfort and support, and also prevented them from sliding down easily.